h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 From 3.30 to 3.32
 -----------------

+- We have created two new classes - ``ai.h2o.sparkling.H2OContext`` and ``ai.h2o.sparkling.H2OConf``.
+The behaviour of the context and configuration is the same as in the original ``org.apache.spark.h2o`` package expect that in this case we no longer use H2O client on Spark driver.
+This means that H2O is running only on worker nodes and not on Spark driver.
+  This change affects only Scala API as PySparkling and RSparkling are already using the new API internally.
+We have also changed all documentation materials to point to the new classes.

+  We are keeping the original context and conf available in the code in case the user needs to use some of the H2O client features directly on the Spark driver, but please note that once the API in the new package ``ai.h2o.sparkling`` is complete, the  context and conf classes will get removed.
+We therefore encourage users to migrate to new context class and report missing features to us via Github issues.

+  For example, if the user is training XGboost model using H2O Java api but is not using ``H2OXGBoost`` from Sparkling Water, this feature requires the H2O client to be available.

 - In PySparkling, the ``H2OConf`` no longer accepts any arguments.
 To create new ``H2OConf``, please just call ``conf = H2OConf()``.
   Also the ``H2OContext.getOrCreate`` method no longer accepts the spark argument.
 You can start H2OContext as ``H2OContext.getOrCreate()`` or ``H2OContext.getOrCreate(conf)``